9th Mission Support Command

 The IX Corps was inactivated in March 1950, but was reactivated in August that same year at Ft.
 Sheridan, Illinois.
 It was sent to Korea, where it participated in the successful expulsion of communist forces from South Korea.
 For its outstanding service, the unit was awarded two Republic of Korea Presidential Unit Citations and nine campaign honors.
 IX Corps fought hard and well in Korea.
 The unit was on the line the entire conflict and always inflicted more casualties on the enemy than she sustained.
 Examples of valor and sacrifice were numerous.
 An example of which is the Distinguished Service Cross won by IX Corps Commander Lieutenant General Reuben E. Jenkins at Chorwon.
 In 1954, the unit was ordered back to Japan.
 In 1956, it redeployed to Okinawa to become part of HQ, Ryukyu Islands.
-In 1961, the IX Corps be-came a Major Subordinate Command of U.S. Army, Pacific.
+In 1961, the IX Corps became a Major Subordinate Command of U.S. Army Pacific (USARPAC).
 At that time it was an integral part of the Active Army's IX Corps, and participated in Command Post Exercises with the Corps for its Annual Training.
 The nature of these exercises in the 1960s was unique in that IX Corps now had a Reserve element in Hawaii and an active duty element in Okinawa.
 This made for excellent cooperation and coordination between the Army Reserve and the Active Army.
 The exercises were realistic.
 Southeast Asia Treaty Organization (SEATO) exercises in Thailand occurred as the Vietnam War was raging.
 IX Corps Soldiers had a better understanding of the nature of the Vietnam War before the rest of the Army.
 These exercises included the continuing Yama Sakura with Japan, Coral Sands in which IX Corps troops participated in an amphibious as-sault on Molokai with components of the Active Army and Navy, Trupenamt II, and Triad 81 with Australian and New Zealand Forces.

 On April 27, 1987, the Command was re-designated IX Corps (Reinforcement).
 On October 1, 1995, the Command was renamed 9th U.S. Army Reserve Command following the inactivation of IX Corps, a month earlier at Camp Zama, Japan.
 The Command moved to its current location at Fort Shafter Flats from Fort DeRussy in December 1997.

-The organization experienced several years of reorganization and restructure to establish a more relevant, ready, and indispensable Pacific Army Reserve Force.
+The organization experienced several years of reorganization and restructure to establish a more relevant, ready, and indispensable USARPAC Reserve Force.
 As a result the Command was re-designated the 9th Regional Support Command on January 31, 1998, then re-designated as the 9th Regional Readiness Command on November 4, 2002 and again re-designated to its current organization as the 9th Mission Support Command (MSC) on April 16, 2008.